mlpack/blog/doc/tutorials/Jeffin2020Week03.md

 elapsed time: 4.10645s
 ```

 It took around 4 sec to log 50 Images, and IMO that is really good.
+Also, To log 42000 images it took 67.6837s.

 The ouput would be similar to